1967 Tampa riots

 The Tampa riots began after a 19-year-old black man named Martin Chambers, who was one of three people suspected of robbing a camera supply warehouse on 421 East Ellasme Street, was fatally shot by a white officer of the Tampa Police Department, Patrolman James Calvert.
 The riots began on the night of June 11 and ended on June 15, in the neighborhood that was then known as Central Park.

 Background

 June 11

 A hydroplane race took place on the day of June 11, where the Tampa Police Department's anti-riot unit, the Selective Enforcement Unit, was covering the event during the afternoon.
 TPD Chief James P. Mullins would be absent that day.

 Central Park neighborhood

 Central Park, previously known as "The Scrub", was Tampa's first African-American neighborhood located between downtown Tampa and Ybor City.
 The neighborhood grew with the arrival of Henry Plant's railroad in 1883 and the cigar industry two years later.
-Starting in the 1890s and lasting until the 1950s, it was be the most significant black neighborhood in the city, with Central Avenue being called the "Harlem of the South".
+Starting in the 1890s and lasting until the 1950s, it was the most significant black neighborhood in the city, with Central Avenue being called the "Harlem of the South".